jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * The C matrix - The population sub-matrix model C (a sub-matrix of A), which describes the clonal-reproduction dynamics of a population under the conditions described above.
 A range of numeric values are possible, but these are constrained to be positive.
 These include only estimates of clonal reproduction.

-The values for the U, F and C matrices are only digitized for “Divided” matrices (indicated by variable __MatrixSplit__)
+The values for the U, F and C matrices are only digitised for “Divided” matrices (indicated by variable __MatrixSplit__)

 __Note:__ _Leave one column filled with NAs between two separated matrices._

 ************************************************
 ## Color coding

-Within the Excel sheets we  color code all matrices in the same standardized way.
+Within the Excel sheets we  color code all matrices in the same standardised way.
 The “color palette” can easily be found in (and copy pasted from) all stacked files (last tab).

 __unique cells__ (only one reproduction- or transition-form exists)